johnmcfarlane/papers/c++/error-handling.md

 once the owning process is ended.

-So with caveats, this can be the best approach for reacting to violations of the End User Contract — as well as contracts which cause UB.
+So with caveats, this can be the best approach for reacting to violations of the End User Contract — as well as to Unambiguous Bugs.
 In profile, Safety-Critical System With Redundancy, the requirement to 'fail fast' can be well served by this approach.
-And in profile, Business-Critical Systems, the problems associated with bypassing destructors may not be significant.
+And in profile, Business-Critical Systems, the concerns associated with bypassing destructors may not be significant.

-### Push UB Onto The End User
+#### Push UB Onto The End User

 The program might be part of a larger system which is internal to a group of developers.
 For example, essential data might be stored in a read-only filesystem.
-Loss of this filesystem might be unrecoverable.
+Reliance on this filesystem might be a given.
 In such a circumstance, why not simply assume that the filesystem is there?
-Why not treat the End User Contract in the same way as a C++ API contract?
+Why not treat its absence as if it were undefined behaviour?

 This is entirely possible but the implications must be fully understood.
-There is reduced freedom to invoke the program with ill-formed input.
+There will be reduced freedom to invoke the program with ill-formed input.
 There is heightened risk of compromise, corruption or critical failure if the program is ever invoked outside the parameters of the End User Contract.
 Even when it is possible, it is rarely worthwhile taking this risk.